siddlokray/cobra/docs/installation.rst

 Installing from PyPI
 -------------------

-The easiest way to install CoBrA is using pip:
+The easiest way to install CoBRA is using pip:

 .. code-block:: bash